steevLP/notepage/README.md

 # Important!
-If you installed version 1.0.32 and cannot patch.. uninstall notepage and download it from notepage.github.io once again. due to a an issue the update had notepage can run into problems during update!
+If you installed version 1.0.32 - 1.0.34 and cannot patch..
+Please stay tuned we're on fixing the issue onetime for all!

 # Notepage Moved!
 I have moved the Notepage Repos to a Github Organisation